brunogarcia/nextjs-langchain-titanic-sqlite/README.md

-# NextJS App using LangChain, Titanic SQLite Database and the API of OpenAI
+# App using LangChain, Titanic SQLite Database and the API of OpenAI

+## Description

-The main goal of this app is to use the Titanic SQLite database to explore the [LangChain](https://js.langchain.com/) library and the API of [OpenAI](https://openai.com/).
+The main goal of both projects is to research about the LangChain library and the API of OpenAI using the Titanic SQLite database.

-I'm using the [SqlDatabaseChain](https://js.langchain.com/docs/modules/chains/other_chains/sql) of LangChain in order to interact with the database in a natural language way on the client side.

-I'm also using [Next.js](https://nextjs.org/) to create a simple web application that allows me to interact with the database through the API of OpenAI.

-I made a similar approach with [Jupyter Notebook](https://github.com/brunogarcia/langchain-titanic-sqlite).

 ![How Is It Work?](how-is-it-work.png)

+## How is it working?

+- First, the [API of OpenAI](https://openai.com/blog/openai-api) allows me to use the [GPT-3](https://openai.com/blog/gpt-3-apps/) model at a very cheap price.
+  The total cost of the research was $0.36.
+- Then, the [LangChain](https://python.langchain.com/) library allows me to connect the OpenAI API and the Titanic Database in a very simple way.
+- Finally, [Next.js](https://nextjs.org/) let me create a simple web application that allows the final user to interact with the database in a natural language.

 ## Database

 The table is called `titanic` and has the following columns.

+🥳 Amazing: even the this table was created using natural language:

+> "Give the column name, data type and description of the table titanic in markdown format"

 | Column Name | Data Type | Description                           |
 | ----------- | --------- | ------------------------------------- |